IbrahimJahwari/RDD_Sweden_Nuclear/README.md

 # RDD_Sweden_Nuclear
 File Directories:
-- The "Sweden_RDD.pdf" file is the final report (generated via the knitted r markdown file "Sweden_RDD.rmd");
+- The "Sweden_RDD.pdf" file is the final report in pdf form;
+- The "Sweden_RDD.rmd" file is the r markdown file that was used to generate the fina report (knitted to pdf)
-- The "Sweden_RDD.R" file runs contains the main RDD analysis conducted (as well as some data construction, EDA and visualizations);
+- The "Sweden_RDD.R" file is an r script that runs contains the main RDD analysis conducted (as well as some data construction, EDA and visualizations);
-- The "Extra_Sweden_RDD.R" file contains supplemental R code that loads, cleans, merges, and pre-processes the orignial raw datasets.
+- The "Extra_Sweden_RDD.R" file is an r sctipt that contains supplemental R code that loads, cleans, merges, and pre-processes the orignial raw datasets.

 Background Information:
 This is a Regression Discontinuity Design (RDD) study of Swedish nuclear energy production amid an energy policy change in June 2023.
 The implemented policy broadened the focus of energy production from 'renewable' to 'clean', thus allowing for more nuclear production.
 I aim to study the statistical and economic impacts of this policy change utilizing RDD.